1GORDON/my-portfolio/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Mobile Menu
+# My Profile Desktop Version(Application Deploy)

-Setting up a mobile menu and added the following features
+Setting up a personal portfolio and added the following features

-- Added on click events
-- Added the cancel icon
-- Added the menu to the markup
+- Changed the images for the Desktop version
+- implemented responsiveness
+- Changed the card layout for desktop view

 ## Built With

 - HTML and CSS
 - Linters
-- Javascript

 ## Live Demo